-14.4 White or scrambled screen after firmware update
+14.4 Black, white or scrambled screen after firmware update

-It might happen, that your Radioddity GD-88 - after applying a firmware update - does show a white or even a scrambled screen when turned on instead of the normal startup logo.
-Don ́t worry, this is due to the fact that we do have slightly different Radioddity GD-88 hardware revisions out in the field that are covered by the very same firmware.
-In order to get rid of the white or even scrambled screen after updating, please proceed as follows:
+It might happen, that your radio - after applying the firmware update - does show a black, white or even scrambled screen when turned on instead of the normal startup logo.
+Don't worry, this is due to the fact that we do have slightly different hardware revisions out in the field that are covered by the very same firmware.
+In order to get rid of the black, white or scrambled screen after updating, please proceed as follows:

-- 1. turn off the radio - 2. press the green button and keep it depressed - 3. turn on the radio and wait about 2 seconds for the startup logo to be displayed
+- 1. turn off the radio - 2. press the green button and keep it depressed - 3. turn on the radio and wait about 2 seconds for the startup logo to be displayed - 4.
+If the startup logo is not displayed properly on the complete screen, please start over again.
+Depending on the production batch, you may need to go through steps 2...4 up to 5 times.

+This is a one-time procedure.
 As soon as the startup logo is displayed as expected, you are done and it will not be required when again turning on the radio.

-Notes: This procedure is only required for Radioddity GD-88 showing a white or scrambled screen after a firmware update.

-Do not try out the procedure if your GD-88 is not affected.
+Notes: This procedure is only required for Radioddity GD-88 showing a white, black or scrambled screen after the firmware update.
+Do not try out the procedure if your radio is not affected.